Jackson Bentley: What is it, Major Lawrence, that attracts you personally to the desert? T.E. Lawrence: It's clean.

 Composite Character: Sherif Ali (Ali ibn el-Kharish) was clearly based on Ali ibn el Hussein, the brother of Feisal, but was stripped of his royal identity and made a generic tribal leader.

 Many of the British officers are also composite characters, as well as Dryden.

 Conflicting Loyalty: Lawrence is caught between loyalty to his country and the Arab Revolt.
 In fact he talked much of this in Real Life, though when you think of it, it is inevitable in any officer seconded to an allied force.
 But in any case it is considerably dramatized here.

 Creator Cameo: David Lean voices the motorcyclist who asks Lawrence "Who are you?" at the Suez Canal.
 Robert Bolt plays one of the officers (smoking a pipe) watching Lawrence's first conference with Allenby.

 Crouching Moron, Hidden Badass: Lawrence is viewed to be eccentric and insubordinate in Cairo, so much that the commanding general openly treats him with contempt.
 All that changes when he gets to Arabia.

 Dawson Casting: Alec Guinness and Arthur Kennedy are each about 20 years older than their historical characters.
-Notably averted, however, with Peter O'Toole, who was roughly the same age during filming as Lawrence during the Arab Revolt.
+Averted, however, with Peter O'Toole, who was roughly the same age during filming as Lawrence during the Arab Revolt.

 Mr. Fanservice: Omar Sharif and Peter O'Toole (somewhat averted by the latter's aversion to sex).